deadsnakes/python3.3/Doc/library/time.rst

    This is the inverse function of :func:`localtime`.
 Its argument is the :class:`struct_time` or full 9-tuple (since the dst flag is needed; use ``-1`` as the dst flag if it is unknown) which expresses the time in *local* time, not UTC.
-It returns a floating point number, for compatibility with :func:`time`.
+It returns a floating point number, for compatibility with :func:`.time`.
    If the input value cannot be represented as a valid time, either :exc:`OverflowError` or :exc:`ValueError` will be raised (which depends on whether the invalid value is caught by Python or the underlying C libraries).